marcraft2/tesla-carplay/README.md

 ## Problem

 - Tesla navigator mutes if parking mode is removed.
 So the sound must pass in Bluetooth
 - This solution requires a 4G subscription, however you no longer need to pay the tesla subscription, and you have Wi-Fi in your car.
+(The tesla does not connect to your raspberry's Wi-Fi network if there is no internet access, you can however try ethernet at home)
 - The wireless Carplay does not work.
 (It's possible, I haven't had time to look yet)
 - You have to study whether the Tesla's usb port is disabled when you get out of the car, or if not, look at the long-term consumption.
 - Wifi stability, if your usb 3G/4G dongle loses its connection, your tesla will disconnect from your Wi-Fi (I haven't yet had the time to see if we can bypass the Tesla's wi-fi security system)